Let's experiment dragon fruit grafting together:

-After the graft is done, place a plastic bag over to protect the union from rain or losing moisture.
+After the graft is done, place a plastic bag over to protect the union from rain or from losing moisture.
 Then, in a couple of weeks, if the graft takes, you'll see some brown connecting tissue calluses over & new shoots sprouting out.
-You can then start watering & taking care of the grafted dragon fruit like usual.
+You can then start watering & taking care of the grafted dragon fruit plant like usual.

 4. Seedling grafting style

 This grafting style is when we graft a tiny dragon fruit seedling onto a grown-up rootstock.
 Check out the grafting seedling with tape here: